MetOffice/CMEW/doc/source/areas/monsoon/monsoon.rst

 .. _recipes_monsoon:

+.. include:: ../../common.txt

 Monsoon
 =======

+This assessment is available via |AutoAssess|.

 Overview
 --------

-This diagnostic analyses the South and and East Asian monsoon.
+This diagnostic analyses the South and East Asian monsoon.

 Available recipes and diagnostics
 ---------------------------------

-Recipes are stored in esmvaltool/recipes/

-* recipe_<mynewrecipe>.yml

-Diagnostics are stored in esmvaltool/diag_scripts/<mynewdiag>/

-* <mynewdiag.py/.ncl/.r>: one line scription
+The assessment code is available from the `AutoAssess`_ repository.

 User settings in recipe
 -----------------------

-#.
-Script <mynewdiag.py/.ncl/.r>

-   *Required settings for script*

-   * xxx: zzz

-   *Optional settings for script*

-   *Required settings for variables*

-   *Optional settings for variables*

-   *Required settings for preprocessor*

-   *Optional settings for preprocessor*
+There are no user settings for this recipe

-   *Color tables*

-   * list required color tables (if any) here

 Variables